M0JaX999429/GUI-for-Priority-Search-Tree/README.txt

 This is a project about designing and implementing a GUI for priority search tree.
 (COMP390 Final year project, University of Liverpool)

-The github page design provided by html5up.net, some changes has been made to the original code.
+The github page design provided by html5up.net, some changes has been made to the original code to make the web page.
 (See license below)
 ==============================================================================================================================================================================
 Eventually by HTML5 UP
 html5up.net | @ajlkn